Blowups for a class of second order nonlinear hyperbolic equations: A reduced model of nonlinear Jeans instability: Introduction

 \subsection{Overviews and outlines}

-According to the basic idea we mentioned before \S\ref{s:mthm}, it is clear that this article will be stated in the following two sections:
+According to the basic idea mentioned above, this article is organized into two main sections:

-In \S\ref{t:refsol}, we have two tasks: The \textit{first} one is to study the reference solutions $f(t)$ of the ODE \eqref{e:feq0}--\eqref{e:feq1} in details and prove Theorem \ref{t:mainthm0}.
-We bound $f(t)$ and $\del{t}f(t)$ above and below by some increasing functions.
-On the other hand, the \textit{second} task is to introduce three special functions $g(t)$, $\chi(t)$ and $\xi(t)$ (defined by \eqref{e:gdef}, \eqref{e:Gdef} and \eqref{e:xidef}, respectively) and study their certain properties such as bounds and limits as $t$ approaching to $t_m$ ($t_m$ is the maximal time of existence of $f$ as Theorem \ref{t:mainthm0}).
-We study these quantities since they are important, in \S\ref{s:fuchian}, when rewriting the main equation \eqref{e:maineq0} into the Fuchsian formulation (see \eqref{e:model1}--\eqref{e:model2} in Appendix \ref{s:fuc}).
-For example, $g(t)$ will provide a time transform $\tau=-g(t)$ which compactifies the time to $[-1,0)$ from $[t_0,t_m)$ and mapping the maximal time $t=t_m$ to $\tau=0$.
-The Fuchsian system will be formulated in the compactified time $\tau$-coordinate. $\chi(t)$ and $\xi(t)$ are crucial for distinguishing the singular terms from regular ones in the Fuchsian formulations (i.e., the singular term $\frac{1}{t}\textbf{B}(t,x,u)\textbf{P}u$ and the regular term $H(t,x,u)$ in Fuchsian system \eqref{e:model1}--\eqref{e:model2}).
+In \S\ref{t:refsol}, we have two main objectives.
+The first is to study the reference solution $f(t)$ of the ODE system \eqref{e:feq0}--\eqref{e:feq1} in detail and to prove Theorem \ref{t:mainthm0}.
+We establish upper and lower bounds for $f(t)$ and its derivative $\del{t} f(t)$ using certain increasing functions.
+The second objective is to introduce three special functions, $g(t)$, $\chi(t)$, and $\xi(t)$ (defined in \eqref{e:gdef}, \eqref{e:Gdef}, and \eqref{e:xidef}, respectively), and to analyze their key properties, such as bounds and limits as $t$ approaches $t_m$, where $t_m$ is the maximal time of existence for $f$, as stated in Theorem \ref{t:mainthm0}.
+We study these functions because they play a crucial role in \S\ref{s:fuchian} when rewriting the main equation \eqref{e:maineq0} into its Fuchsian form (see \eqref{e:model1}--\eqref{e:model2} in Appendix \ref{s:fuc}).
+For instance, $g(t)$ defines the time transformation $\tau = -g(t)$, which compactifies the time domain from $[t_0,t_m)$ to $[-1,0)$, mapping the maximal time $t = t_m$ to $\tau = 0$.
+The Fuchsian system is then formulated using this compactified time coordinate.
+Similarly, $\chi(t)$ and $\xi(t)$ are essential for distinguishing singular terms from regular ones in the Fuchsian formulation—specifically, the singular term $\frac{1}{t} \textbf{B}(t,x,u) \textbf{P}u$ and the regular term $H(t,x,u)$ in the Fuchsian system \eqref{e:model1}--\eqref{e:model2}.